-It’s genesis was 2008, when I began writing online about strategies and tactics for consumer product startups.
+The genesis for Basecamp InQb8r was 2008, when I began writing online on my personal website at EdSoehnel.com and on Quora about strategies and tactics for consumer product startups.
 Writing was a way for me to clarify my thoughts and became part of my knowledgebase so I did not have to keep everything in my head.